timtimkaaa/MyObsidianRepoo/Inbox/Problem statements.md

 ~={yellow}**Why**=~ is the problem important?
 Knowing how this problem affects your user’s experience and life will help to clarify the potential consequences.

 ~={yellow}**How**=~ are users reaching their goals by using the product?
 Understanding how users reach their goals allows you to map the user journey that they take through your product.

+E.g. Arnold, who needs to find a dog walker, but is afraid to admit he's not as tech savvy

+- **Who:** A busy executive

+- **What:** Arnold wants to hire a daily dog walker for his three dogs.

+- **Where:** Arnold is likely using the app at work, on the go.

+- **When:** Arnold gets frustrated when he opens the app, starting from the very beginning of the user journey.

+- **Why:** Arnold doesn’t have a lot of experience with phone apps or similar technology.

+- **How:** Arnold wants to go easily from the home screen of the app to the list of dog walkers to the confirmation screen.